Terrorist attacks are sudden and unpredictable and generally calculated to create a climate of fear or terror among the public.

 You may be in a territory with a British Consulate that can offer help and support while you're abroad.

-The Foreign Office may offer assistance to British citizens and their families who encounter a terrorist incident overseas.
+The Foreign, Commonwealth and Development Office can support British residents and their families who are affected by a terrorist incident abroad.
 This can include medical evacuation, payment of immediate medical expenses and costs involved with returning to the UK.

 You might also be entitled to compensation if you find yourself involved in a terror attack abroad.